Looking for the very best things to do in Ljubljana? This city guide is for you!

 Vila Veselova is located just a short walk from the historic centre and is a great budget option in Ljubljana.
 Dorms are bright and spacious and come with free breakfast.
 A lovely shaded patio area is also available.
 Check prices and availability here.

-For something a bit more private, you’ll also find a range of cosy guesthouses in the centre.
-Search for more accommodation options in Ljubljana here.
+Budget travellers seeking somewhere more private will also find a range of cosy guesthouses in the centre.
+Check prices and availability here.

 Given Ljubljana’s central location, if you’re transiting anywhere in Slovenia, chances are you’ll have to stop here.
 The main bus station is a short walk from the old town and once you’re here it is entirely navigable on foot.